tulane-cmps6610-fall-2025/extra-credit-review-adamledet/answers.md

 5. **Dynamic Programming**
+To achieve maximum span, you must have a problem that requires each step to be dependent on the prior step.
+An example of this would be computing the answer to an expression where every step is not associative.
+Ex: Compute ((((((a+b)⋅c)+d)⋅e)+f)⋅g).
+To achieve ideal span, you must have a problem that can be repeatedly reduced into equal segments until reaching the base case.
+An example of this would be using Borůvka's algorithm to repeatedly connect vertices until all a MST is created.
+The unconnected portions of the graph will reduce by at least half at each step giving the ideal span.

 6. **Graphs**
 *I'm assuming that the largest weight 'edge' in the cycle cannot be in any MST.